Participle: Tense

 The first sentence is in the past tense (were), but a present participle expresses the progressive aspect (be standing).
 The second sentence is in the future tense (will), but a past participle is used for the perfect aspect (have cleaned).

+Voice

 Participles may also be identified with a particular voice: active or passive.
 Some languages (such as Latin and Russian) have distinct participles for active and passive uses.
-In English, the present participle is essentially an active participle, while the past participle has both active and passive uses.
+In English, the present participle is essentially an active participle, and the past participle has both active and passive uses.